rnckp/awesome-ogd-switzerland/readme.md

 ## Contribute
-Contributions welcome!
+Contributions are always welcome!
 Just open an issue with your suggestion.